ryanklee/think-taink/docs/implementation_plan.md

 - [ ] Conceptualize trait evolution system using genetic algorithms and other innovative approaches from recent AI research as part of the Agent Factory
 - [ ] Develop framework for assessing the impact of trait bundles on AI system robustness and generalization within the Agent Aggregate Root
 - [ ] Plan for integration of cultural and contextual factors in trait expression modeling within the TraitBundle Value Object
 - [ ] Implement hierarchical compound intrinsic value reinforcement learning for complex behaviors in multi-agent cooperation as part of the ReasoningEngine Domain Service
 - [ ] Develop hybrid AI models combining unsupervised and self-supervised learning for long-term adaptation within the Agent Aggregate Root
 - [ ] Design metareasoning frameworks for enhancing artificial reasoning in complex decision-making environments as part of the ReasoningEngine Domain Service
+- [ ] Integrate Hebbian learning techniques for predicting and adapting to evolving agent behaviors within the Agent Aggregate Root
+- [ ] Develop strategies for optimizing long-term efficiency and fairness in multi-agent systems as part of the ExperimentRunner Service
+- [ ] Implement hierarchical compound intrinsic value reinforcement learning for complex behaviors in multi-agent cooperation as part of the ReasoningEngine Domain Service
+- [ ] Develop hybrid AI models combining unsupervised and self-supervised learning for long-term adaptation within the Agent Aggregate Root
+- [ ] Design metareasoning frameworks for enhancing artificial reasoning in complex decision-making environments as part of the ReasoningEngine Domain Service